zrong/wiz2joplin/README.md

                         Use with --location parameter, convert all children location of --location.
   --all, -a             Convert all documents of your WizNote.
+  --log-level           Use with --log-level to set the log level, default is INFO,
+                        other choice are "CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG".
 ```

 ## Log file